FriendsOfREDAXO/docker-redaxo/README.md

 # Docker community image for REDAXO

-There’s no official Docker image for REDAXO yet, but this one represents the __»official« community image__.
+There’s no official Docker image for [REDAXO](https://github.com/redaxo/redaxo/) yet, but this one represents the __»official« community image__.
 It is developed and maintained by [Friends Of REDAXO](https://github.com/FriendsOfREDAXO).

 ![Screenshot](https://raw.githubusercontent.com/redaxo/redaxo/assets/redaxo_02.png)

+💁 Please note that REDAXO is completely raw after installation.
+If you’re new to REDAXO and would like to get to know the system, better check out one of the [demo website images](https://hub.docker.com/r/friendsofredaxo/demo)!

 ## Supported tags